TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 <img width="1085" alt="Screen Shot 2023-10-12 at 4 02 59 PM" src="https://github.com/CarsonDPope/Active-Noise-Control-With-Wall-Transmission-Detection/assets/123997954/3bf981f6-2464-40c9-b0f8-d17be4943c42">

-### **Figure 4 & 5: Frequency response of R 10 S TE - 4 Ohm speaker (Top)[], Frequency response of CSS-10246-304 speaker (Bottom)**
+### **Figure 4 & 5: Frequency response of R 10 S TE - 4 Ohm speaker (Top)[11], Frequency response of CSS-10246-304 speaker (Bottom)**

 As shown in figures 4 and 5, the frequency responses are similar between the two speakers, maintaining similar SPL values in the 100-2000 Hz range.
-The R 10 S TE - 4 Ohm speaker datasheet [] includes a polar plot that shows how the speakers sound is maintained at different angles off the speakers axis and at different frequencies.
+The R 10 S TE - 4 Ohm speaker datasheet [11] includes a polar plot that shows how the speakers sound is maintained at different angles off the speakers axis and at different frequencies.

 <img width="682" alt="Screen Shot 2023-10-12 at 4 12 28 PM" src="https://github.com/CarsonDPope/Active-Noise-Control-With-Wall-Transmission-Detection/assets/123997954/6045916b-59c4-40df-b312-afb76a787449">

 ### **Figure 6: Radiation/Directivity pattern of R 10 S TE - 4 Ohm speaker**

+Figure 6 shows that while the frequency of the sound is less than 2000 Hz, the speaker will at most lose approximately 2.5 dB of sound when the sound is received at around a 90 degree angle from the speaker.
+Using this directivity pattern and applying it to the CSS-10246-304 helps to get an understanding of how many speakers will be sufficient to cover the window.

+The window that the device will be on has been measure to do be 5.33 ft by 4.00 ft, or 1.62 m by 1.21 m, this means that the approzimate square footage of the window and the area that will need to be covered is 21.32 square ft.

+As shown in figure X, if the window is separated into four quadrants and 1 speaker is placed in the center of each quadrant, the approximate distance that will be covered by a single speaker before overlapping with another speaker is 0.5055 meters.

 <!--- The parameters of the room Brown 314 are 34 x 24 x 11 (in feet).
 In meters this is 10.3632 x 7.3152 x 3.3528.-->
 The CSS-10246-304 speaker has an efficiency of 10 W / 0.5 m.
 The general rule of thumb with sound pressure level (SPL) is whenever the wattage supplied is doubled the SPL increases by 3 dB and whenever the distance is doubled the SPL decreases by 6 [9].
 If we take the SPL of the speaker to be 97 dBA at 10 watts at 0.5 meters, then the SPL distrubuted over distance looks like this.